robbalmbra/RomBuilder/docker/README.md

 * DATE_REVERT - Specifies the date that the repo will pull before the specified date; e.g `2020-03-01 00:00`
 * CUSTOM_LUNCH_COMMAND - Overrides default lunch command.
 Default is lunch.
 * CUSTOM_MKA_COMMAND - Sets custom make command.
 Notes - {device} changes to device name and {user_debug} defaults to rom debug type.
+* PRODUCE_DEVICE_TREES - Apply modifications and only produce device trees.

 **Other**